 Glenburn Tea Estate, Darjeeling

-Home to almost a quarter of India’s overall tea production, Darjeeling offers incredible views (it’s situated in the Lower Himalayas) alongside its characteristically fragrant and subtle tea.
+Home to almost a quarter of India’s overall tea production, a holiday in Darjeeling offers incredible views (it’s situated in the Lower Himalayas) alongside its characteristically fragrant and subtle tea.
 The Glenburn Tea Estate, a boutique hotel and retreat poised above the scenic River Rungeet, was restored a decade ago to become one of India’s best tea plantation hotels.
 These days, the hotel offers bungalow suites outfitted with verandas, fireplaces, and all necessary little luxuries.
 Unsurprisingly, Glenburn tea is on offer at the on-site restaurant, while special dishes like tealeaf pakoras take advantage of the region’s bounty.

 The verandah and sweeping view at the Glenburn Tea Estate, Darjeeling